stustanet/stustanet-website/content/support.en.md

 ### What other advantages do I have with my membership?
-We offer many different services, including cloud storage, e-mail addresses, a VPN service and much more.
+We offer many different services, including cloud storage, e-mail addresses and much more.
 In the [Wiki](https://wiki.stusta.de/StuStaNet-Services) and under [account.stustanet.de](https://account.stustanet.de) (only accessible from StuStaNet) you get an overview after you have picked up your membership card.

 ### Can I also use the StuStaNet Router outside the Studentenstadt?
 Yes, you can also use it outside the Studentenstadt.
 However, you will need to adjust your settings, such as the network settings.